-How to Optimize Your Brain: Why Refining Emotional Recall is the Secret to Better Memory
+How to Optimize Your Brain: The Surprising Psychology of Why Emotional Recall, Not Intellectual Retrieval, Is the Key to Better Memory

 “You are what you remember — your very identity depends on all of the events, people and places you can recall.”